-Date February 2019
+Date February 2020

 Approximate net recovery on cost

 In terms of inventory mix, it is important for borrowers to track levels of sample inventory separately from non-sample goods so that an experienced appraiser can factor in the reduction to sample categories in the aggregate.
 Significant levels of shopworn, damaged, or obsolete appliance inventory may negatively impact gross and net recovery values.